Inhuman Power and the Capitalist Machine Mind

 This matters for belief formation as much as for labor.
 A society that treats machine cognition as neutral infrastructure will start building institutions around its outputs.
 Applicants will be screened by it, workers measured by it, students tutored by it, publics persuaded by it, and managers reassured by it.
 The model becomes a way of seeing, and the way of seeing becomes a way of governing.

 The strongest lesson is not that AI must be rejected.
 It is that every AI system needs a political anatomy.
 Follow the output backward into labor, data, compute, ownership, energy, surveillance, and dependency.
 Follow it forward into deskilling, authority, appeal, and institutional memory.
-In procurement terms, start with an AI bill of materials, a data sheet supply-chain map, and explicit rules for algorithmic management, human oversight, and vendor governance.
+In procurement terms, start with an AI bill of materials, a data sheet supply-chain map, an AI system inventory, and explicit rules for algorithmic management, human oversight, recourse, and vendor governance.
 Intelligence is never just intelligence once it becomes infrastructure.

 Source Discipline

+Current legal and labor claims were rechecked on July 10, 2026.
 This review separates the book's Marxist thesis from the evidence used to update it.
 Pluto Press and BiblioVault establish bibliographic facts, contents, and publisher framing.
 Scholarly reviews help locate the book's reception, but they do not independently prove every political-economic claim.
 ILO sources support exposure and social-dialogue claims.
-EUR-Lex supports legal text and application dates.
+EUR-Lex supports legal text.
+The European Commission's AI Act page supports the current post-Omnibus implementation timeline.
 NIST supports voluntary risk-management language.
 The U.S. Department of Labor source is cited as an October 2024 worker-centered roadmap with an explicit current-policy caveat, not as binding law.
+The 2023 U.S. joint agency statement is enforcement posture under existing authorities, not a new statute.

 Use the sources by type: publisher pages for metadata, scholarly reviews for reception, labor agencies for exposure and workplace evidence, regulators for legal duties, and standards bodies for operational risk language.
 The argument is strongest when those categories are not mixed into one general aura of authority.